 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards (AASB), Australian Accounting Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.

 The Company is a listed for profit public Company, incorporated and operating in Australia.
-The Company's principal activities are operating child care centres and ownership of franchised child care centres.
+The Company's principal activities are operating child care centres.